-The aforementioned considerations apply irrespective of whether the employer conducts its own checks or hires a third party to do so.
+The aforementioned considerations apply irrespective of whether the employer conducts its own background or criminal checks or hires a third party to do so.

 Medical examinations

 7 Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?